llvm/llvm-project/llvm/docs/LangRef.rst

 The first operand is the input vector, from which elements are collected and written to memory.
 The second operand is the base pointer for the store, it has the same underlying type as the element of the input vector operand.
 The third operand is the mask, a vector of boolean values.
 The mask and the input vector must have the same number of vector elements.

+The :ref:`align <attr_align>` parameter attribute can be provided for the second operand.
+The pointer alignment defaults to 1.

 Semantics:
 """"""""""